Mark-V-Software/SQLite-Editor/README.md

 # 🗄️ SQLite Editor

-Your **intuitive desktop companion** for exploring, editing, and managing SQLite databases in a clean, responsive Qt-powered interface.
+It's a **desktop application** for exploring, editing, and managing SQLite databases.

-Ideal for developers, data analysts, or anyone who works hands-on with `.db` files.

 ---